jvliegen/gameboy/journal.md

 # Development journal

+## October 29th 2019
+I've taken another approach.
+Because of the irregular number of clock cycles I made a dumb FSM that passes through sets of 4 states.
+Depending on the IR it is decided if another set is required or not.
+These parameters (eg. doing another round of 4), are fixed and can be (lazy as I am) store in RAM.
+With the IR as address, and a 64-bit output, we already have quite a number of FSM signals housed.
+Let's see if this is approach passes simulation. (a moment later) Yes, it simulates.
+Next up. correct behaviour of the PC.

 ## October 24th 2019
 After a year ...
 WTH **ONE YEAR** has past ...
 I took it up again.
 Before starting to write code, I've decided to analyse the opcodes first.
 The control path was misaligned due to 1 machine cycle is 4 clock cycles.
 Maybe thinking before typing (like I preach to my students) DOES help :-) Who would have guessed ;-)